 1941 Snow Sculpture

 "One of the finest examples of snow and ice sculpture a the carnival was 'spirit of light'.....It received first honorable mention.
-Dudley Uttlerback was
+Dudley Utterback was the chief designer."

 "Phi Gamma Delta held a mid-winter tea dance Saturday afternoon and evening with Watie Akin's orchestra